thealice/thealice.github.io/_posts/2020-02-17-how_to_build_a_simple_cms.markdown

 * Which pieces of data are related to one another, and how?
 That is, how will your Ruby objects and their attributes be associated with one another, and how will that inform your database structure?
 * Will you need a controller and views for every model or will your users be manipulating different pieces of data on the same page?

-For my project, I didn't want my site visitors to have to edit each list item separately, and thought it made more sense for them to be able to add list items via the same form in they were adding or editing a list, so I opted out of using a List-Items Controller and kept that logic in the parent Lists Controller, with the forms in the List views.
-The list items were nested within the same forms for the "add new" and "edit" forms for their parent Lists.
+For my project, I wanted to keep track of data stored in lists.
+I didn't want my site visitors to have to edit each list item separately, and thought it made more sense for them to be able to add list items via the same form in they were adding or editing a list, so I opted out of using a ListItems Controller and kept that logic in the parent Lists Controller, with the forms to add or edit the content nested within the List views.

 Think through your database, before building it out.
 I found [this blog post](https://alicebrunel.github.io/sinatra_portfolio_project_-_database_design) by fellow Flatiron student Alice Brunel helpful when thinking this through.